OmarMiniesy/Notes/Security/Web Application Security/File Upload.md

 ---
 ### Flawed Validations

-##### Type Validation
+###### Type Validation

 HTML forms are submitted using `POST` requests with `content-type` header set to `application/x-www-form-url-encoded` when sending text.
 But for large sizes the header is set to `multipart/form-data`.
-* We can change the content-type header to whatever is required but leave our data as is.
+* We can change the `content-type` header to whatever is required but leave our data as is.
 This will work if the server doesn't validate the type of the actual data.

+For example, we can upload a PHP shell as the body, but place in the `content-type` header `image/png` to bypass validations that only use the header.

 > Done using [[Burp Suite]] repeater.

-##### Preventing Execution in Some Directories
+###### Preventing Execution in Some Directories

-Servers can be configured to run scripts that they were only configured to run, not any other script.
+Servers can be configured to not run any script unless the ones that are specified, either by checking a specific MIME type, or by executing those in a specific directory only.
 * Instead of executing, they return the script in plain text or some error message.
 - Can leak source code.